LADSoft/OrangeC/doc/general/lsdbghelper.md

                         40128f: __startup + 0x1bb
 ```

-here there are multiple addresses, because compiling with /g turned off inlining and used
+here there are multiple addresses, because compiling with _`-g`_ turned off inlining and used
 the expanded versions of the functions.

 here you can see that the stack trace has additional information about the crash.

-if we want we can look at the map file again (use the _-pl-mx_ compiler switch)
+if we want we can look at the map file again (use the _`-pl-mx`_ compiler switch)

 ```
 Publics By Value